cdkw2/phi_experiment/README.md

 ## Further Exploration

-You can modify the `NTRIALS` and `STEPLIMIT` constants in the code to experiment with different simulation parameters.
-Increasing `NTRIALS` will give more accurate results but will take longer to run.
-Adjusting `STEPLIMIT` can help you explore how the walk behaves over different time scales.
+You can modify the `NTRIALS`, `STEPLIMIT`, and `POSITION_LIMIT` constants in the code to experiment with different simulation parameters:

+- Increasing `NTRIALS` will give more accurate results but will take longer to run.
+- Adjusting `STEPLIMIT` can help you explore how the walk behaves over different time scales.
+- Changing `POSITION_LIMIT` allows you to fine-tune the trade-off between speed and accuracy.
+A lower limit will run faster but may miss some rare events where a walk returns from far away.
+A higher limit will be more accurate but slower.

+Try different values for these parameters and observe how they affect the accuracy of the results compared to the theoretical prediction.